 SPANISH LEARNING LANGUAGE APPS AND SOFTWARE

-Language-learning programs like Rosetta Stone’s award-winning mobile app and software are designed to teach language through immersive methods that combine audio and visual cues with vocabulary acquisition for contextualized learning.
+Language-learning programs like Rosetta Stone’s award-winning mobile app and software are designed to teach language through immersive methods that combine audio and visual cues with vocabulary acquisition for contextualised learning.
 One of the real advantages of Rosetta Stone’s bite-sized lessons and pronunciation feedback is that you can learn Spanish anytime, anywhere with a program that syncs across devices.

 LEARN SPANISH IN THE CLASSROOM

 Learning Spanish in a classroom is a traditional approach to language learning, but it can lack some of the ease of engagement and consistency that mobile apps or software can offer.
 The tuition costs of taking a Spanish course can also be prohibitive and may stretch your budget more than you’d like.